smwillson/Time-tracker-app/README.md

 1. From inside the  directory, navigate to the dist folder and open the index.html file.

-2. Visit the site in your browser at http://localhost:8000
+2. Visit the site in your default browser.

 *Please note that in order for the app to be fully functional, internet is required.*